krivard/codalab-worksheets-wiki/Dev_Settings-and-Configuration.md

 # Settings

 The package django-configurations provides a class-based approach to Django settings.
-The manage.py and wsgi.py have been modified to support this extra capability.
+For CodaLab, the `manage.py` and `wsgi.py` files have been modified to support this extra capability.

 The settings are located in `codalab/codalab/settings/`.
 There is a base and default set of settings.
 For local development, you'll need to create a new `local.py`.
 This overrides default settings and is used only for developing on a local computer.
 For server deployments, create a `deploy.py` file to store configuration settings.
 To find out more about configuring Django, read the following documentation: https://django-configurations.readthedocs.org/en/latest/#usage-patterns